(Usage hints for this presentation)

 on the

-previous slide is reversed, i.e., if naive_mult(op1, result)
+previous slide was reversed, i.e., if naive_mult(op1, result)

 instead of naive_mult(result, op1)